jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/accountSettings/accountSettings.rst

 4. You can edit and delete links by clicking the "Edit and "Delete" buttons
 5. Drag the links by the "Reorder" icon to update links order

-.. _passwordPolicy:
+.. _passwordPolicyConfig:

 ===============
 Password policy
 ===============

 You're able to configure password and session policy for all users with verified domains in your account.
 You can make it more strict than default system configuration.
 To do that follow next instructions.
+More info on password policy can be found :ref:`here <passwordPolicy>`.

 .. image:: pic_accountSettings/passwordPolicy.png
    :width: 600